lucaswerkmeister/namescript/README.md

 node namescript.js Q4115189 Q13406268
 ```

+Note that this will not work if you are using a bot password that is limited to updating your user JS pages,
+as described above (unless you included the item IDs in the “allowed pages for editing”, of course).

-Note that the script will silently skip any items that are not name items (and looks only at the *first* “instance of” statement),
+The script will silently skip any items that are not name items (and looks only at the *first* “instance of” statement),
 so depending on the current state of the sandbox items the above command may not do anything.
 (However, you can still use it to test if the configuration file is correct,
 since the script will attempt to login before looking at the items.)